Practice Catalyst insights highlight local strengths and pressures

 Next steps

-Participating practices will receive personalised reports in mid-March 2026.
+Participating practices will now also receive personalised reports in mid-March 2026.
 These will include maturity ratings, benchmarking to show where they scored on the five domains compared to others in the region, and refreshed Practice Catalyst action plans.

 At the same time, NWMPHN primary care facilitators will offer targeted support to help practices prioritise actions, embed sustainable systems, and implement improvements.